apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

 * You must have appropriate permissions to create and list [pods](https://kubernetes.io/docs/user-guide/pods/), [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in your cluster.
-You can verify that you can list these resources by running `kubectl get pods` `kubectl get configmap`, and `kubectl get secrets` which should give you a list of pods and configmaps (if any) respectively.
+You can verify that you can list these resources by running `kubectl get pods` `kubectl get configmaps`, and `kubectl get secrets` which should give you a list of pods and configmaps (if any) respectively.
 * You must have a spark distribution with Kubernetes support.
+The following documentation corresponds to v2.2.0-kubernetes-0.4.0.

-This may be obtained from the [release tarball](https://github.com/apache-spark-on-k8s/spark/releases) or by [building Spark with Kubernetes support](https://github.com/apache-spark-on-k8s/spark/blob/branch-2.2-kubernetes/resource-managers/kubernetes/README.md#building-spark-with-kubernetes-support).
+This may be obtained from the
+[release tarball](https://github.com/apache-spark-on-k8s/spark/releases) or by [building Spark with Kubernetes support](https://github.com/apache-spark-on-k8s/spark/blob/branch-2.2-kubernetes/resource-managers/kubernetes/README.md#building-spark-with-kubernetes-support).

-## Driver & Executor Images
+## Docker Images

 Kubernetes requires users to supply images that can be deployed into containers within pods.
 The images are built to be run in a container runtime environment that Kubernetes supports.
 Docker is a container runtime environment that is